 We provide the 3D printers and materials or centers can use their own.
 Centers don't need to outsource patient data in order to create devices—when the hardware is combined with our software, centers are able to care for patients immediately in-house and adapt to treatment changes quickly.
 Plus, our printers go through a rigorous QC process adapted for printing medical devices.

-Our 3D boluses are created to conform perfectly to individual body shapes.
-Our recommended filaments go through a QC process unique to printing accessory medical devices.
-In addition, we take pride in printing our devices from recycled plastic.
-We also track inventory and restock materials so centers and patients worry about what's most important.
+3D printed brachytherapy applicators are created to conform perfectly to individual body shapes.
+Our recommended filaments go through a QC process unique to printing ancillary medical accessories.
+We track inventory and restock materials so centers and patients can focus on what's most important.

-Traditionally, brachytherapy applicators were constructed using two types of techniques—a layered wax bolus whose creation and set-up exhausted the time and availability of senior staff, or a moldable sheet bolus that exhausted center budgets.
+Traditionally, brachytherapy applicators are constructed using two types of techniques — a layered wax applicator whose creation and set up exhaust the time and availability of senior staff, or a moldable sheet applicator that exhausts budgets.
 We wanted to find a solution that was accessible to all levels of staff and funding.